bitshares/docs.bitshares.org/source/docs/Integration-NodeJS.rst

  * the last operation that has been logged successfully in your backed in case of ungraceful shutdown

-**Note**: The last operation will show a maximum of 100 most recent
+.. note:: The last operation will show a maximum of 100 most recent
 	  transactions.
 If more have been missed due to a down-time.
 Manual intervention is necessary.